Code-Institute-Submissions/Paul-Glanville-milestone2_MayResub/README.md

 ## User Stories

 As a user it is important to understand the rules of the game, and the instructions on how to play.
-As the player and can clearly see the game layout, to read the instructions and rules i scroll down passed the game layout and everything is on one page for easy access.
+As the player I can clearly see the game layout, read the instructions and rules i scroll down passed the game layout and everything is on one page for easy access.

+---

+## Languages

+Languages used are HTML, CSS and JavaScript.

+---

+## Deployment
+This project was created on GitHub, once selecting new repository and choosing a name for the project click on the green button that says GitPod which opens a new workspace.

 ---